NorwegianRefugeeCouncil/core-uganda-pilot/docs/CONTRIBUTING.md

-# Getting started

-First of all make sure you've [setup your development environment](./README.MD#getting-started)
+First of all make sure you've [setup your development environment](./README.MD#getting-started) properly :)

 # Issues and pull requests